Atmaware/monorepo/.github/ISSUE_TEMPLATE/qa-run-template.md

 ---

-There are three QA focus areas in Omnivore:
+There are three QA focus areas in Ruminer:

 1. Saving
 2. Library Management